ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

  * I'd says it's probably a bottleneck at this point so we have noise implementation that were interoping with Go.
 At the moment I don't know exactly the status is. so I don't want to offer us a testing partners, but I'm not seeing progress and
  * we have a PR open for snappy compression and
  * we are going to begin working again on disc V5.
 We're about halfway through and we had stopped work for a while and now we are going to get back to that.
- * some other things we emerged in this new SSC implementation that we have been working on for a while and just merging it in.
+ * some other things, we emerged in this new SSZ implementation that we have been working on for a while and just merging it in.
 No changes, kind of speedup our position by roughly 10-100x and
  * then just lightly memoizing a few functions speed it up another 10 - 100 and we'll probably  stop there for now because I don't not have liked the best data to benchmark against,  but I think once we start resyncing a bunch of blocks we'll have something we can test against and take a little further.
  * We're also going to be working on fixing up our state management similarly to how to describes a few people earlier we're going to the store to checkpoint, historical States and then have a more rich history of the recent States kept in memory and sharing a lot of data between them.